mehulagg/gitlab/doc/administration/object_storage.md

 Most types of objects, such as CI artifacts, LFS files, upload attachments, and so on can be saved in object storage by specifying a single credential for object storage with multiple buckets.
-A [different bucket for each type must be used](#use-separate-buckets).

 When the consolidated form is: